 Cornelius Pass Road (Cornell to U.S. 26)

-Current Activity - construction
+Current Activity - completed

 Activity Update 3/3/2017: Landscaping and utility work to continue through March with occasional daytime lane closures.
 Permanent striping to be scheduled.

 Activity Update 1/5/2017: New travel lanes are open.
 Expect daytime lane closures for utility work and landscaping through February.

 Activity Update 12/29/16: Lane opening will be delayed due to expected snow fall and sanding.
 New lanes will open after sand is cleared, no earlier than Jan.
 3.

 Activity Update 12/16/16: All travel lanes will open by Jan.
 1, 2017, with temporary lane closures planned for remaining site work.